-Amie Cazel, MFA, Associate Artistic Director, New York Amie joined the Improbable Players in Boston in 2007.
+Amie Cazel, MFA, Associate Artistic Director, New York Amie joined the Boston troupe of Improbable Players in 2007.
 After finishing her MFA in Acting at Catholic University in Washington, DC, Amie moved to New York and rejoined the Players with the NYC troupe.
 Her many roles with the Players include performing, working as a teaching artist, assisting with administrative duties and now serving as Associate Artistic Director.

 board of directors